 Since then, SIYLI has become a globally recognized institute, operating in over 50 countries across continent, with tens of thousands of people attending its programs and events.
 SIYLI offers programs, tools and content on mindfulness-based emotional intelligence, empathy, compassion, resilience, leadership and more, which have a positive impact helping to promote sustainable well being, motivation and high performance for individuals, teams and organizations.

-SIYLI continues to work with Google as well as SAP, the United Nations, Procter & Gamble, Salesforce and many more corporate, nonprofit and government organizations around the world.
+SIYLI continues to work with the federal government, the nation of Bhutan, Feeding America, Greenpeace, and many more nonprofit and government organizations around the world.

 Over 100,000 people have taken the Search Inside Yourself program in more than 150 cities and 50 countries around the world.